 - Small Business Administration: It may not get the press that big VCs do, but $50 million in SBA loans are provided per day in the US.

-- AngelList: Allows founders to pool smaller investors into one large syndicate and apply to accelerators.
+- AngelList: This useful website allows founders to pool smaller investors into one large syndicate and apply to accelerators.
 Also a useful tool for finding new employees.

 - Kickstarter: It may get a bad rap sometimes for its fluffy projects (remember the potato salad campaign?), but Oculus Rift raised $2.4 million on the site before getting acquired by Facebook for over $2 billion.